imunir20/wavyshell_project/README.md

      - Example: "my_echo 99 && my_echo 0" -- AND List will stop
      - Example: "my_echo 0 || my_echo 99" -- OR List will stop
      - Example: "my_echo 39 || my_echo 23 &" -- OR List will continue, run in background
-     - NOTE: my_echo is test program included in the repository, it returns the first command line argument as its exit status
+     - NOTE: my_echo is a test program included in the repository, it returns the first command line argument as its exit status
  \
  \
  ![](images/contop1demo.png)